Emerald

 Employment performance in Emerald ranks among the strongest 15% of areas evaluated nationally

-Emerald's workforce comprises skilled individuals with strong representation in manufacturing and industrial sectors.
-The unemployment rate stood at 2.8% as of a recent period.
+Emerald's workforce is skilled with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 2.8% in the past year, with an estimated employment growth of 4.7%.

-Mining had a particularly notable concentration with employment levels at 5.4 times the regional average.
-Conversely, health care & social assistance had limited presence with 8.1% employment compared to 16.1% regionally.
-Local employment opportunities existed, but many residents commuted elsewhere for work based on Census data comparison.
-In a 12-month period, employment increased by 4.7%, alongside labour force growth of 5.0%, causing the unemployment rate to rise by 0.3 percentage points.
-State-level data to Sep-25 showed QLD employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Emerald's employment mix suggested local growth of approximately 5.2% over five years and 11.5% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Many residents commute elsewhere for work based on Census working population to local population count.
+In the 12-month period ending June 2025, employment increased by 4.7% and labour force by 5.0%, causing unemployment rate to rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest national employment growth of 6.6% over five years and 13.7% over ten years, with local growth estimates for Emerald being approximately 5.2% over five years and 11.5% over ten years based on industry-specific projections.

 Frequently Asked Questions - Employment